attila-torok/eop-tabletop/README.md

 ## Deck with the up-to-date text

-This script downloads the latest cards.yaml that has the latest changes, from Adam Shostack's git repo, append the Privacy suit and create a CSV to upload to playcards.io
+This script downloads cards.yaml that has the latest changes, from Adam Shostack's [git repo](https://github.com/adamshostack/eop), append the Privacy suit and create a CSV to upload to playcards.io

 ### Setup